KN-02 Toksa: Further developments

+In 2010, the United States identified that KN-02 has an extended-range version, called KN-10 under its naming convention.
+It is expected that range of KN-10 is 230 km.

 In 2013, South Korean intelligence reports suggested that North Korea was developing an anti-ship ballistic missile version of the KN-02.
 Its range is estimated to be 200-300 km, longer than current KN-01 variants, and it would be much more difficult to intercept due to its faster speed.